 If you are already comfortable braiding 7-loop square braids, this beautiful 7-loop “Spanish” braid (known from a few cryptic 17th C. English manuscripts) might be fun to try next.
 It has twice as many loop transfers as a square braid (and they are done differently than you might expect!
 Video and text instructions below.

 Move the bubble under the screen to the point you want to see.

 0:00 Intro and setup (overly long!
 Skip to 5:45 for braiding moves for a divided braid)

-5:45 Basic braiding moves, making a divided version of the braid (the loop is not turned over while being moved).
-This creates a divided-into-two-layers braid, which will form a loop/ buttonhole at the start of your braid.
+5:45 Basic braiding moves, making a divided version of the braid (loops are not turned over while being moved).
+This creates a divided-into-two-layers braid, which will form a loop/ buttonhole at the start of the braid.

-17:47 Beginning of braiding a “solid” braid (each loop gets a turn when it is moved).
+17:47 Beginning of braiding a “solid” braid: each loop is turned over when it is moved.
 This connects the upper and lower layers of the braid, making a solid, rectangular braid, twice as wide as a square braid.

 This post now has instructions for making all the color-patterns in these two sampler braids.

 Text instructions for 7-loop “Spanish” braid, shown in above video.
 I learned this braid from Speiser/Boutrup’s Instructions for Letter Braids in 17th c.
 Manuscripts (I do the first loop transfer slightly differently than Joy Boutrup describes it, but the result is the same.)

 See notes below braid instructions for info on color set-up.
 Give all loops a half-turn when transferring them (for a solid braid), or no turn for a two-layer, divided braid (both shown in video).
 Other combinations will make different braid shapes.